-We have a range of qualifications which help learners take the step from education to the workplace, through building the transferable skills and core attributes that businesses across all sectors are looking for.
+- We have a range of vocational qualifications which have been designed to help learners take the step from education to the workplace, through building the transferable skills and core attributes that businesses across all sectors are looking for.

-Our suite of Employability Skills qualifications ensure learners are able to present themselves correctly, work in a team, solve problems, follow instructions and manage their time.
+- Our suite of Progression and Employability Skills qualifications ensures learners are able to present themselves correctly, work in a team, solve problems, follow instructions and manage their time.

-The Gateway Assured Skills Passport is a new scheme developed as part of the new Gateway Assured offer.
-Particularly suitable for use within Traineeships, the Gateway Assured Skills Passport can be used alongside approved training packages to record evidence of the knowledge and skills trainees have acquired over a period of time, as well as providing trainees with an opportunity to record their action planning, review and evaluation.
+- The Gateway Assured Skills Passport is a scheme developed as part of the new Gateway Assured offer.
+Particularly suitable for use within Traineeships, the Gateway Assured Skills Passport can be used alongside approved training packages to record evidence of the knowledge, skills and behaviour trainees have acquired over a period of time, as well as providing trainees with an opportunity to record their action planning, review and evaluation.

 For more information about Traineeships see: